-Steady state proteomics and mePROD proteomics data have been deposited to the ProteomeXchange consortium (www.proteomexchange.org) via the PRIDE partner repository with accession IDs PXD051311 and PXD051180, respectively.
+Data, Materials, and Software Availability.
+Steady-state proteomics and mePROD proteomics data have been deposited to the ProteomeXchange consortium (www.proteomexchange.org) via the PRIDE partner repository (82) with accession IDs PXD051311 and PXD051180, respectively.
 RNA sequencing and ribosome profiling data have been deposited to the GEO database with accession IDs GSE267077 and GSE267078, respectively.
+Uncropped immunoblots are provided in SI Appendix, Figs. S4 and S5.